fluxcd/website/content/en/docs/use-cases/jenkins.md

 Many parts are needed for a complete continuous delivery pipeline with Jenkins and Flux.

-References are provided below to help highlight ideas that are likely to present in a functioning Jenkins image build pipeline.
-We'll also provide an example you may use to build images for development and testing.
-Then, with another Jenkins pipeline stage, we can run some tests in the image that was built.

-Finally, a release stage will publish/release image tags for production deployment, based on git tags.
+The reference below shows how to build and tag Docker images with Jenkins for development environments, for executing tests in a pipeline stage, and lastly tagging a release version for deployment in a production setting.

 ##### Testing Infrastructure